Mitigating PFAS: Changing The Paradigm

-Q: How did you get interested in PFAS research?
+Q: How did you become interested in PFAS research?

 A: I was always interested in topics impacting the environment.
 I first came across the detrimental effects of PFAS on human health and the environment through an online article and soon realized that these would be some of the most challenging emerging pollutants of our time.
 A few years later, during grad school, I learned about advanced oxidation techniques for water remediation, and how a research team in my university was attempting PFAS degradation through some of these technologies.
 It was not long until I was a part of that team attempting to bring my interest and contribution to this field.